BShaw274/Database2Project/README.md

 # Database2Project
-The goal for the project is to create a web based application with a database that tracks and stores students meeting and studying together. *temp description
+The goal for the project is to create a web based application with a database that tracks and stores students meeting and studying together.

 Team Members: Connor Gonthier, Michael Whalen, Brian Shaw, and Tzur Almog